 Law of personal and real property with emphasis on common types of real estate transactions and conveyances such as deeds, contracts, leases, deeds of trust, liens, zoning agreements, assessments, searches and foreclosures.
 Drafting of conveyance instruments and methods of recording and searching public records.
-Prerequisite: A grade of "C" or better in PRLE 101 and 106.
+Prerequisite: A grade of "C" or better in PRLE 101 and ENGL& 101 or consent of Instructional Unit.
 [GE]